Sinn Féin (newspaper): Déanta i nÉirinn

 The most important graphic element of the Sinn Féin newspaper was the Déanta i nÉirinn symbol.
 This distinctive logo was created by the Irish Industrial Development Association (IIDA).
 The text in Irish means "Made in Ireland".
-From the autumn of 1909, Griffith's newspapers displayed it proudly and very prominently on their front page between the words ‘sinn’ and ‘féin’ in the title-piece.
+From the autumn of 1909, Griffith's newspapers displayed it proudly and very prominently on their front page between the words 'sinn' and 'féin' in the title-piece.
 It could also frequently be seen in advertisements and cartoons throughout.
 Both a trade description and a statement of Sinn Féin's industrial politics, this mark played a fundamental role in the newspaper propaganda published by the SFPP.
 Griffith felt it important to explain to his readers what the symbol meant in the context of Sinn Féinism and in relation to his newspaper:

-"That is our registered Irish Trade Mark number.
-Sinn Féin is the only journal in Ireland entitled to use the Irish Trade Mark.The reason why is that Sinn Féin is the only daily journal in Ireland printed on Irish paper.
-Sinn Féin is printed with Irish ink.
-All the materials procurable in Ireland that go to make up a newspaper are used in Sinn Féin.
-All other daily journals in Ireland import their paper from England, America, France, or Holland.
-If they procured their paper and ink at home, at least £100,000 a year would be retained in this country and permanent employment provided for about 2,000 people.
-Sinn Féin is the only daily paper in Ireland that supports the paper-making and ink-making industries of the country.
-That is why Sinn Féin alone is entitled to bear the Irish Trade Mark.
-The Irish Trade Mark distinguishes what is Irish from what is spurious.
-We bear the Irish Trade Mark."